-MMU safety officers protect campus personnel, buildings, and grounds.
-Their services include all night survey of the campus; concern for the safety and protection of all personnel, investigating and reporting fire, safety and environmental hazards, open and/or broken windows and doors, property damage, building and campus lighting, law violations, violations of university regulations on university property, and motor vehicle violations.
+MMU campus safety officers (CSO) protect campus personnel, buildings, and grounds.
+Their services include regular rounds to survey the safety of campus; concern for the safety and protection of all personnel, investigating and reporting fire, safety and environmental hazards, open and/or broken windows and doors, property damage, building and campus lighting, law violations, violations of university regulations on university property, and motor vehicle violations.
 Safety officers may ask for IDs, and they deserve full cooperation of all community members in the exercise of their responsibilities.
 Members of the safety staff may detain an individual for questioning by the police.
 All members of the university community are encouraged to promptly report campus crime to campus safety and appropriate police agencies.
-Students found to be in areas of campus that are considered unsafe for student access (roofs, tunnels, construction areas, etc.) will be held responsible for accessing those areas and may be fined up to \$150.
 Campus safety may be contacted by dialing 661-9883.
-Campus security personnel report to the Director of Campus Safety, (phone 668-1619).
+CSOs report to the Director of Campus Safety.
 Campus Safety may contact the Yankton Police and other public services for assistance.